 Management of ETF is responsible for establishing and maintaining effective internal control over financial reporting (internal control).
-In planning and performing our audit of the financial statements, we considered ETF's internal control to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of ETF's internal control.
+In planning and performing our audit of the financial statements, we considered ETF's internal control as a basis for designing audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of ETF's internal control.
 Accordingly, we do not express an opinion on the effectiveness of ETF's internal control.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent misstatements, or to detect and correct misstatements on a timely basis.
 A material weakness is a deficiency or a combination of deficiencies in internal control such that there is a reasonable possibility that a material misstatement of ETF's financial statements will not be prevented, or that a material misstatement will not be detected and corrected on a timely basis.
-A significant deficiency is a deficiency or a combination of deficiencies in internal control such that there is a reasonable possibility that a material misstatement of ETF's financial statements will not be prevented, or that a material misstatement will not be detected and corrected on a timely basis.
 A significant deficiency is a deficiency or a combination of deficiencies in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.